tocdai/download-this-gsheet/README.md

 - Fix bug of life cycle of the default download format
 ### v1.1.1
 - Count number of downloads using Firebase
+### v1.2.1
+- Enhance url matching to support more Google Sheets urls